 Question

-How do you remove the red stain of baseball clay from white pants?
+How do you remove the red stain of baseball clay from white polyester baseball pants?

 Answer

 I found that overnight presoaking is a great way to make this problem a lot easier to solve.
 You start by scraping away any dried on mud or grass (in case you have those, too), and then rinse the stained areas with a little cool water.
-Next, set up a pre-soaking solution in a plastic dishpan: dissolve 1 scoop powdered Clorox2 Stain Remover and Color Booster dissolved in 2 gallons of hot tap water.
-Alternatively, you can also use 1 Clorox2® pack formulation dissolved in 2 gallons hot tap water.
-Stir the powder or pack briefly to be sure it dissolves, then add the pants to the soaking solution.
+Next, set up a pre-soaking solution in a plastic dishpan: dissolve 1 scoop Clorox 2® for Colors Powder in 2 gallons of hot tap water.
+Stir the powder briefly to be sure it dissolves, then add the pants to the soaking solution.
 Make sure the pants are fully submerged—weigh them down with a dishwasher safe dinner plate if necessary—and let them soak overnight.
 In the morning (or after 8 hours), drain the soaking solution, and rinse the pants with cool water.
 Now you are ready to run the pants through a wash cycle in your clothes washer.

 Air-dry the pants.
 If your player is on a team that plays multiple weekend games it’s worth it to invest in a second pair of pants—that way you won’t be tempted to throw them in the dryer to get them ready for a second game.
 Keeping them out of the dryer is important to avoid heat-setting residual stains (if the clay is really ground into the fabric) that would otherwise come out with a second treatment.
-The good news is they are likely polyester (I checked at our local sporting goods store and every different brand of baseball pants was 100% polyester) so they should dry very quickly!
+The good news is polyester air dries very quickly!

-Starting with the overnight presoak with Clorox2® is very effective because it allows the enzymes in the powder or pack formulas the extra time needed to break down the stains before washing.
-You definitely need to rinse away the soaking solution before washing with Clorox® Regular Bleach2 to avoid the two different product chemistries from canceling each other out.
-Let me know if you have any other questions, and thanks for writing.
+Starting with the overnight presoak with Clorox 2® for Colors Powder is very effective because it allows the enzymes in the powder or pack formulas the extra time needed to break down the stains before washing.
+You definitely need to rinse away the soaking solution before washing with Clorox® Disinfecting Bleach to avoid the two different product chemistries from canceling each other out.